 "Feminism!"
 Mel B exclaims in a screenshot from Spice World: The Movie.
 She flashes the de rigeur peace sign to show that the statement's both hip and political; real politicians have done less.
 "You know what I mean?"
 Somehow, we do.
 We understand the spirit of the yell, even if Mel hasn't yet read the curriculum — and who's to say that she hasn't?
-In May 97, the Guardian sent Kathy Acker, the radical queer writer, playwright and hell-raiser, to conduct an interview with the Spice Girls shortly before their first televised U.S. performance.
+In May 97, the Guardian sent Kathy Acker, the radical queer writer, playwright, and hell-raiser, to conduct an interview with the Spice Girls shortly before their first televised U.S. performance.
 I don't use the word "genius" lightly, but I would use it for Acker, as well as for whoever green-lit this article.
 Feminism, you know what I mean?
 The interview's very first answer is Geri's, and reads, in full: "Money makes the world what it is today.
 A world infested with evil.
 All sorts of wars are going on at the moment.
-Everyone's kind of bickering, wanting to better themselves because their next-door neighbour's got a better lawn.
+Everyone's kind of bickering, wanting to better themselves because their next-door neighbor's got a better lawn.
 That kind of thing."

 The fact that this remains as true today as it was 20 years ago means less that Geri's a seer, and more that humanity's barely evolved.
 Still: it's solemn, astute, fairly serious.
 It is not, in other words, what you'd expect from the sexiest Spice Girl.
 Knowing Kathy Acker's prompt was: "If paradise existed, what would it look like?" makes this answer yet more odd and sinister, since it implies that Ginger Spice is either incapable of imagining paradise, or that she thinks that to do so would be a distraction; a waste of time better spent contemplating horror.
 Like I said about Lindsay — albeit more seriously — she's like Sylvia Plath in "diaphanous yellow bell-bottoms and top," as bright as a Ginger lampshade.
 She's a micro-mini-skirted Sartre.
 "Philosophical Spice" would not make quite as cute a nom de pseud: but these are the ideas that Acker brings out in them.